PSoteropulos/psoteropulos/README.md

 - 🔭 Working on several projects like [moodRING](https://github.com/psoteropulos/moodRING), [CookBook](https://github.com/psoteropulos/CookBook-Group-Project), AIsop (sorry friends, private repo), and more that are not *quite* ready to share.
 - 🎶 Check out my baby, [moodRING](https://moodring.net)
 - 🔮 Check out [AIsop](https://aisop.io)!
 This is an early version created by myself and my teammates at Sojourn Creations.
 V2 coming soon!
-- 😍 When I am not coding or working on things around the house I am likely playing with my incredible daughters.
+- 😍 When I am not coding or working on things around the house I am likely enjoying every little moment with my incredible daughters.

 ## Skills